-Its iAdapt 3.0 navigation algorithm allows it to design effective cleaning pathways while while navigating around obstructions.
+Its iAdapt 3.0 navigation algorithm allows it to design effective cleaning pathways while navigating around obstructions.
 You may construct a virtual map of your house and schedule cleaning hours for certain rooms with the companion app.
 It has three power settings and a battery life of 50 minutes on its most powerful setting.

 You may also get this vacuum with a charging station/dirt bin, which allows the vacuum to automatically empty its dirt compartment when it’s full.

-However, it is difficult to maintain because many elements must be cleaned on a regular basis.
+However, it is difficult to maintain because many elements need to be cleaned on a regular basis.
 It also has a lot of recurrent expenditures because a few pieces need to be replaced on a regular basis.
 That being said, this robot vacuum allows you to automate the cleaning process while still providing excellent cleaning performance, particularly when picking up pet hair.

-The Shark UltraCyclone Pet Pro+ is the best portable cordless vacuum we’ve tested for pet hair.
+The Shark UltraCyclone Pet Pro+ is the best portable cordless vacuum I’ve tested for pet hair.
 This portable device effectively removes pet hair from every surface type, including hardwood floors and tiled counters, as well as carpets.
 It features a well-made and durable construction that is simple to maintain.

 Unfortunately, this vacuum lacks a HEPA filter, which is a letdown if you’re concerned about allergies.
 It’s also not designed for extended cleaning sessions because the battery only gives around 11 minutes of continuous cleaning time.
 However, if you’re looking for a portable vacuum that can handle pet hair, this is a wonderful option for spot cleaning.

-The JASHEN V16 is the best cordless vacuum for pet hair that we’ve tested in the budget category.
+The JASHEN V16 is the best cordless vacuum for pet hair that I’ve tested in the budget category.
 This cordless stick vacuum performs an excellent job of removing pet hair from a range of surfaces, including bare floors, low-pile carpet, and high-pile carpet.
 It also has a reusable HEPA filter that traps allergens while you clean.

-Overall, battery performance is decent, with a maximum duration of more than 40 minutes, but this can vary in practise.
+Overall, battery performance is decent, with a maximum duration of more than 40 minutes, but this can vary in practice.
 An LED indicator on the battery’s rear may also give you an approximate idea of how much charge is left.

 Unfortunately, it’s worth mentioning that this vacuum has a difficult time cleaning up heavy material like cereal, which might plug the entry to its dirt compartment and prevent it from vacuuming up any more trash.
-There are also several components that must be cleaned on a regular basis, and the vacuum itself does not seem very strong.
+There are also several components that need to be cleaned on a regular basis, and the vacuum itself does not seem very strong.
 Still, if you’re looking for a low-cost vacuum that can easily manage pet hair on a variety of surfaces, this is a good option.

 Because it only has a 15-minute run duration, it is best suited for small houses and surface areas.
 It’s also flexible enough to fit under furniture and into other tight spaces that you would not be able to reach.